Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/dlp-policy-reference.md

 - Auditer ou restreindre les activités sur Windows appareils
 - Restreindre les applications tierces

 L’application ou non des actions dépend de la façon dont vous configurez le mode de la stratégie.
-Vous pouvez choisir d’exécuter la stratégie en mode test avec ou sans afficher de conseil de stratégie en sélectionnant la première **option** Tester.
-Vous choisissez d’exécuter la stratégie dès qu’une heure  après sa création en sélectionnant l’option Activer immédiatement, ou vous pouvez choisir de simplement l’enregistrer et d’y revenir ultérieurement en sélectionnant l’option  Désactiver.
+Vous pouvez choisir d’exécuter la stratégie en mode test avec ou sans afficher de conseil de stratégie en sélectionnant l’option Tester **en premier.** Vous choisissez d’exécuter la stratégie dès qu’une heure  après sa création en sélectionnant l’option Activer immédiatement, ou vous pouvez choisir de simplement l’enregistrer et d’y revenir ultérieurement en sélectionnant l’option  Désactiver.

 <!-- This section needs to explain that the actions available depend on the locations selected AND that the observed behavior of a policy is produced through an interaction of the configured actions AND the configured status (off, test, apply) of a policy.
 It will detail the purpose of each of the available actions and the location/desired outcome interaction and provide examples eg. how to use the Restrict Third Party apps in the context of a policy that is applied to endpoints so that users can't use a upload content to a third party site or the interaction of on-premises scanner with restrict access or remove on-premises files.
 Also what happens when I select multiple locations? provide abundant examples for most common scenarios-->